 In rural areas, where homes were more isolated, most kitchens had open hearths and the bread would be cooked on griddles or in three-legged black iron pots, over the turf fires.
 The resulting loaf was tender and dense, with a sour tang and a hard crust.

-The bread was quite perishable and so every two or three days another loaf would be made and the smell of fresh bread again wafting through the house.
+The bread was quite perishable, and so every two or three days another loaf would be made and the smell of fresh bread would again waft through the house.

 - 2 cups all-purpose flour